-This is a survey course of fundamental issues, covering a broad range of topics, in health law and policy intendedboth for students who merely wish to become acquainted with the field, and for those who plan on concentrating in the field.
-For those planning on concentrating, this course provides a foundation for in-depth courses such as Health Care Business Transactions, Health Care Fraud and Abuse, Health Care Antitrust, and Financing in the Healthcare Industry.
-For students not concentrating in health law, it provides an introduction to the multitude of issues with which lawyers working with clients in the health care industry need to be familiar.
+This is a survey course of fundamental issues, covering a broad range of topics, in health law and policy.
+The course is intended both for students who simply wish to become acquainted with the field and for those who plan to specialize in health law.
+For the latter, this course provides a foundation for specialized courses such as Health Care Business Transactions; Health Care Fraud, Abuse, and Compliance; and eHealth.
+For students not concentrating in health law, it introduces the multitude of issues with which lawyers working with clients in the health care industry need to be familiar.